genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/04_optimistic-concurrency.md

 }
 ```

-### Req Rep
+### Request Server

-- Automatically works when no specific fields have been defined for reply.
+- If the 'requestReply` has no specific fields defined, the checks work automatically.
-- Where specific fields have been defined for the reply, you will need to add the TIMESTAMP field additionally.
+- If the 'requestReply` has defined specific fields, you must add the TIMESTAMP field.

 #### Examples

-No specific fields defined:
+In this example, no specific fields have been defined:

 ```kotlin title = trade-reqrep.kts
 requestReply(TRADE)
 ```

-Specific fields defined:
+In this example, specific fields have been defined, so we have added TIMESTAMP:

 ```kotlin title = trade-reqrep.kts
 requestReply("TRADE", TRADE) {